joergsimon/SDCND-Term1-TrafficSign/report.md

 * validation set accuracy of 94.2%
 * test set accuracy of 93.7%

 First I tried different general models and tune the parameter in the sense of tuning the filter number, sizes and similar.
 I also read a lot of papers on CNNs.
 Some are quotet, since I write that last minute, some quotes I might fill in later.
 Basically I could not tune the LeNet-5 Architecture over 93% at first for me, so I tried another architecutre.
 An already inception like architecture was references as baseline architecuture in the project, so I tried this one.
 Three paralell streams of convolution filters are computed, and in the end concatenated.
 The relatively direct translation of the architecture (as much as possible at least) resulted in a worse performance than the LeNet-5.
 With some adoptions it got better than LeNet-5 but still below 90%.
-I then read about the inception model, batch normalization, dropout and other techniques, and assembled a simple inception architecture, which yielded a good result on the validation set for me.
+I then read about the inception model [[6](#Szegedy2015)], batch normalization [[4](#Ioffe2015)], dropout [[5](#Srivastava2014)] and other techniques, and assembled a simple inception architecture, which yielded a good result on the validation set for me.
 For details on the architecture see above.

-Basically most parameters were choosen because of values reported in papers, like 0.5 for dropout, or that I reduce the number of filters for the intermediate 1x1 convolutions in the inception.
-A high Dropout was nesecary because of overfitting.
+Basically most parameters were choosen because of values reported in papers, like 0.5 for dropout [[5](#Srivastava2014)], or that I reduce the number of filters for the intermediate 1x1 convolutions in the inception.
+A high Dropout [[5](#Srivastava2014)] was nesecary because of overfitting.
 Also I think if I would have taken the complete inception v2 architecture but without pretrained weights the model would likely have overfittet.
 In the end the architecture is some empirically grown network of several small results.

 ### Test a Model on New Images